Funny Car: History

 Nitro Funny Car racing has never been more competitive than since 2006.
 The dominance of John Force Racing ended in 2006 and between 2007 and 2015 was equalled by DSR, with three TF/FC titles each.
 Funny Car is dominated by multi-car teams, with only Cruz Pedregon, Jim Dunn, and Tim Wilkerson maintaining the traditional one-car operation.

 NHRA Nitro Funny Car champions

-Currently, John Force is the driver in the Funny Car class with the most wins, having 16 championships, over 1,000 round wins and over 155 National Event wins.
-He is also the owner with the most funny car championships with 20, since Tony Pedregon (2003) and Robert Hight (2009, 2017 and 2019) have won four titles while on his team.
+Currently, John Force is the driver in the Funny Car class with the most wins, having 16 championships, more than 1,000 round wins and also 157 career wins.
+He is also the owner with the most Funny Car championships with 21, since Tony Pedregon (2003), Robert Hight (2009, 2017 and 2019), and Austin Prock (2024) have won five titles while on his team.
 Force's former crew chief, Austin Coil, also has logged the highest number of wins in that position.